Ecology & Food Chains

 Food chains, energy transfer, and ecological definitions are regularly tested, often as short-answer questions.

-Decomposition is the breakdown of dead organic matter and waste by decomposer organisms (mainly bacteria and fungi).
+Decomposition is the breakdown of dead organic matter and waste by organisms (mainly bacteria and fungi).
 Decomposition is what recycles the carbon and nitrogen tied up in dead bodies back into the soil and atmosphere, where they can be used by new organisms.

 Without decomposers: